 I had a wild hair and I just had to get out of the house.
 I found Dominion Park beach by pure accident.
-I was driving towards what looked like an Island connect by a bridge when I saw the sign for Dominion Beach Park and I was thrilled by the lovely location.
+I was driving towards an Island, that was connected by a bridge down in the area of Saint John, New Brunswick, When I saw the sign for Dominion Beach Park, I made a quick turn in and I was thrilled by the lovely location.

-and I was rewarded with a lovely view.
-Not lingering, I had a goal to seek out.
-Out of the park I go left till I come to a corner store.
+I go left till I come to a corner store.
 I stop in.
-It reminds me of an old fashion store from my childhood, slopped floors dimly lit and damp smelling but stocked with everything a person could want- including an NBLC outlet.
-Behind the counter is a women mid thirties, long black hair. ” Excuse me, do you know where The Cuts, is?”
+It reminds me of an old fashion store from my childhood, sloped floors dim lighting and a damp smell but stocked with everything a person could want- including an NBLC outlet.
+Behind the counter is a women mid-thirties, long black hair. ” Excuse me, do you know where The Cuts, is?”

-I slow down, on the gravel and let him pull further a head.
-I don’t want to puncture a tire.
-Gravel trucks come towards me, I roll my window up, not wanting to be coated In dust.
-The lady at the shop had said, ” two large rocks mark the entrance” I almost drive by when I spot them.
-I stop and make a quick Left.
-Forward, the truck rolls, under its own power.
-The way is rough and rocky. then it widens into a large gravel pit.
+The way is rough filled with deep potholes, then it widens into a large gravel pit.
 There are other vehicles.
-I do a half turn and park so I can look in rear view mirror at the quarry pool and its residence.
-I feel like I am about to walk into a private back yard barbecue.
+I do a half turn and park so I can look in rearview mirror at the quarry pool and its residence.
+I feel like I am about to walk into a private backyard barbecue.

-I change into my bathing suit in the truck, grab my towel, chair hat and sun glasses.
-A few regulars look my way sizing me up, and not recognizing me they turn away wondering who has betrayed their secret swimming hole.
+I change into my bathing suit in the truck, grab my towel, chair hat and sunglasses.
+A few regulars look my way sizing me up, and not recognizing me, they turn away wondering who has betrayed their secret swimming hole.
 I ignore the looks and claim my spot depositing my belongs on the bank.
-As I approach the waters edge I hear a man telling a lady the water is cool.
-I step forward, preparing myself for the shock with a memory from the place I have swam in Cape Breton, for most of my life.
-It too is beautiful, secluded an old quarry, spring fed, cold clear and fantastic.
+As I approach the waters edge I hear a man telling a lady, the water is cold.
+I step forward, preparing myself for a shock of cold water, digging up an experience from Marble Mountain, on Cape Breton, also a beautiful, secluded old quarry, spring fed, cold clear and fantastic.
 We don’t want anyone to know about it either.

 I watch people climb up the path surrounding the quarry.
-Thrill seekers, adrenaline junkies, what ever you prefer; They stand on the the rock face edge, then stepping off plunging into the depths.
+Thrill seekers, adrenaline junkies, whatever you prefer; They stand on the rock ledge facing the edge, then stepping off, dropping into the depths.

 I spend an hours laying in the sun drying off.
-More people arrive with chairs blankets and coolers.
+More people arrive with chairs, blankets and coolers.
 The beach front area is filling up.
 I over hear a few others say it is their first time here.
 I smirk, not such a secret after all.
 I think the rule is -make people work for it, rather than reveal its location.
-It is definitely rewarding for those willing to put the effort forward.
-The cuts secret is safe with me.
+It is definitely rewarding for those willing to put the effort forward to finding this place.
+The Cuts secret is safe with me.

 Cheers and Happy travels from Maritime Mac.